We are Women’s Environmental Leadership Australia (WELA) — an independent not-for-profit organisation.

 To create a safe future, we need all types of leaders who positively influence local communities, businesses, industries and government in their own unique ways.

 So what are you waiting for?

-In just 5 years, we have supported the leadership development of women who have influenced some of Australia’s most important environmental campaigns and projects.
-Hundreds of women in the WELA community are connecting for greater impact from Darebin VIC to Denmark WA, and from grassroots organisations to global corporations.
-To date, our leadership programs have supported over 90 women and gender diverse people to step up for our environment across multiple sectors.
+Since 2016, we have supported the leadership development of women and gender diverse peoplewho have influenced some of Australia’s most important environmental campaigns and projects.
+Thousands of women in the WELA community are connecting for greater impact from Darebin VIC to Denmark WA, and from grassroots organisations to global corporations.
+To date, our leadership programs have supported over 230 women and gender diverse people to step up for our environment across multiple sectors.

 WELA was born out of an Australian Research Council project, Diversity in Leadership: Australian women, past and present, which revealed the vital role women play in the environment movement, their poor representation in leadership positions and a lack of support for those aspiring to leadership roles.
 In 2012, a workshop in Canberra mapped out the next steps in a remarkably prescient way, leading to the formation of WELA in 2016 as an annual leadership development program for women in the environment and climate movements.
 You can read more about our co-founders here.

 With our program’s success and the growing environment and climate crises, we looked at how we could respond to the urgent need for change.
 In 2020, we adopted a new and expanded plan, and set out to formalise WELA as an independent organisation, working to transform Australia’s response to these crises.